 It's important to pay attention to the risk factors for secondary drowning, such as vigorous play or roughhousing in the water, or a near-drowning experience.
 Someone who has had a near-drowning experience, but survived, may be thought to be fine afterward.
 However, secondary drowning is still a risk due to the fluid building in the lungs, and the person should be watched for the following symptoms.

 - Chest pain

 These symptoms can appear within a few minutes, or up to a few hours, after an incident.
 In children, symptoms can be harder to identify, especially since most children are exhausted after being in the water and parents put them to sleep.
 That's why if any incidents occur while in the water, make sure to keep your child up for several hours and watch for symptoms over the next 24 hours.
 If symptoms arise, seek immediate medical attention.

 What to Do if You Suspect Secondary Drowning

 Act quickly if you suspect your child is struggling as a result of secondary drowning.
 Get to the emergency room as soon as symptoms start to appear and let the doctor know that you suspect dry drowning.
 Quick treatment, usually with oxygen or ventilation assistance, can save lives.
 Even if your child survives a secondary drowning, medical attention can also help avoid brain damage.

-Can Secondary Drown be Prevented?
+Can Secondary Drowning be Prevented?

 Secondary drowning can be prevented by ensuring water safety at all times.
 For younger children, never take your eyes off of them when in or around water.
 The same goes for inexperienced swimmers.
-Teaching kids to swim, blow air out and stay calm in the water will go a long way to helping them help themselves.
+Teaching kids to swim, blow air out, and stay calm in the water will go a long way to helping them help themselves.
 Also, make sure they're wearing proper gear in the water if they can't swim (although this is not a replacement for adult supervision), and take a CPR class to ensure further safety around the water.